briandgomez/Study/Security+/Security Architecture.md

 # Secure Infrastructure
-- <u>Security Zone</u>: lets you logically separate devices by use or access type
+- <u>Security Zone</u>: different sections of a network where each section has a different level of security and access rules
     - Each area is associated with a zone (i.e. trusted, internal, inside, servers, screened, etc.)
     - Makes it easier to simplify security policies (i.e. trusted to untrusted or untrusted to screened)
     ![alt text](image-17.png)